Summer-16/CSGO-VMPanel/README.md

 - Panel admins/user management

 ## Step-by-Step install Instructions for New Installation (if you are upgrading from old version check upgrade instructions)
+Always install the latest released version and follow the instructions available inside the readme of downloaded release.
+I dont recommend installing under-development builds as they may have errors.

 ### Setting Up the mysql databse first
 - Query to create tables for server
 ```mysql